theocar/react-guidelines/README.md

 *Why?*:

-- Helps to easily differentiate files describing components and other containing regular javascript
+- Helps to easily differentiate files describing components and other containing regular Javascript.

 #### Folders

-- Don't create more than 2 levels of hierarchy of folders
+- Don't create more than two levels of hierarchy of folders.
 - Use dots in your filename to indicate hierarchy

 *Why?*:

-- To many nested folder can make it hard to find your code
+- Too many nested folder can make it hard to find your code.

 ```javascript